wbmmusic/dcc/README.md

 pnpm make
 ```

+## Architecture Benefits

+- **Maintainable**: Each service has single responsibility
+- **Testable**: Services can be unit tested independently
+- **Scalable**: Easy to add new DCC features or support multiple systems
+- **Type-Safe**: Full TypeScript coverage with shared type definitions
+- **Professional**: Enterprise-grade patterns with dependency injection

 ## Development Notes

-Built as a fun programming challenge to create a custom DCC control system.
-The application is designed to be flexible and expandable for future layout modifications while currently serving Dennis's specific N gauge operations.
+Built as a programming challenge to create a custom DCC control system using modern software architecture patterns.
+The service-oriented design makes it flexible and expandable for future layout modifications while currently serving Dennis's specific N gauge operations.